Member - Mental Welfare Commission for Scotland

 * Enthusiastic and passionate in promoting individual rights

 We are looking for people who have the capacity and commitment to grow into the role, to develop their skills and to learn new skills they may require.
-You do not need to be an expert in mental health or have previous experience of being on a Board, however, as indicated above, you will require to have current or recent experience as an unpaid carer.
+You do not need to have previous experience of being on a Board.

 Scottish Ministers particularly welcome applications from groups currently under-represented on the Boards of Scotland’s public bodies, such as women, disabled people, ethnic minorities andpeople aged under 50.